Cat's Eye Aquamarine Gemstone Information

 Please refer to our Gemstone Glossary for details on gemology-related terms.

 Cat's eye aquamarine is a specific variety of aquamarine, defined as the green-blue chatoyant variety of beryl.
 Since cat's eye aquamarine is a beryl, there are many closely related gemstone varieties.
 Beryl can occur in a variety of colors and each color variety is identified by its own unique trade name.
+Other beryl gemstones include green-blue aquamarine, pink morganite, red bixbite, goshenite and heliodor (golden beryl).
 Some beryls are very common, while others are considered extremely rare.
 Cat's eye aquamarine is considered to be one of the rarer beryl gems and top grade specimens are extremely valuable.
 There are also a few unrelated gems with similar colors that can be confused with aquamarine, such as larimar, amazonite, tourmaline, spinel and sapphire.
 But of these gems, only tourmaline, spinel and sapphire are known to occur with chatoyancy or asterism effects.

-Cat's Eye Aquamarine Gemstone Mythology, Metaphysical and Alternative Crystal Healing Powers Back to Top
+Cat's Eye Aquamarine Gemstone Mythology, Metaphysical and Healing Powers

 Cat's Eye Aquamarine Gemstone and Jewelry Design Ideas Back to Top